mpanighetti/dnd5e-adventures/tier-2/guadana.md

 #### Ferran's Reciprocity

-When Ferran arrives and demands blood from the party, he summons three _skeletons_, one [grinning gourd](https://github.com/mpanighetti/dnd5e-monsters/blob/main/plants/grinning-gourd.md), and one _undead spirit_ in its Ghostly form (use the stat block from the _summon undead_ spell and calculate stats as if Ferran cast the spell) to fight on his behalf.
+When Ferran arrives and demands blood from the party, he summons three _skeletons_, one [Grinning Gourd](https://github.com/mpanighetti/dnd5e-030crc/blob/main/2021-10-04-spoopy.md#grinning-gourd) to fight on his behalf.

 Once Ferran's minions have been defeated, or once two party members fall unconscious, Ferran is satisfied with their payment and his bloodlust is slaked for the time being.
 He revives any fallen party members and allows them to complete their Guadaña celebrations in peace before Dídac sends them on their way home.